44sides/mykola-assistant/README.md

 # mykola-assistant
-Python bot manager with various services to automate GTA Multiplayer gameplay
+Python bot manager with various online services to automate GTA Multiplayer gameplay

-The server, acting as a 24/7 assistant, manages bots and offers various services to automate SA:MP gameplay for a community.
-It provides interfaces, assistant services, and in-game SA:MP bots powered by the RakNet network engine.
+The server, acting as a 24/7 assistant, manages bots and offers various assistant services to automate SA:MP gameplay for a community.
+It provides interfaces, online services, and in-game SA:MP bots powered by the RakNet network engine.
 It was deployed on AWS EC2.

 http://18.159.52.87:5000/